d-chris/chromesession/README.md

 pip install chromesession
 ```

-To use the `chromesession.chrome` contextmanager to use `selenium`, the [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/) must be installed the system.
+To use the `chromesession.chrome` context manager with `selenium`, the [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/) must be installed on the system.

-Alternatively, you can install the latest `chromedriver` as [extra](#extras).
+Alternatively, you can install the latest `chromedriver` as an [extra](#extras).

 ```cmd
 pip install chromesession[driver]